 These symptoms often point toward a leaky gut… but it can be very hard for even your vet to properly diagnose.

 That’s partly because these symptoms may seem to have other causes, and partly because the symptoms can shift – for example, itchy skin can disappear but be replaced by fatigue or joint pain.
-And the longer leaky gut goes untreated, the more intense your dog’s symptoms will become.

 Leaky Gut and Dysbiosis

-Your dog has a gut microbiome (similar to yours) that plays a huge role in their health… and not just gut health.
+Your dog has a gut microbiome (similar to yours) that plays a huge role in their health… and not just their gut health.

 When your pup’s gut microbiome is in healthy balance, it contains trillions of beneficial (probiotic) bacteria in many different varieties – and much fewer harmful bacteria (pathogens).

 Beneficial bacteria produce many enzymes and health-supportive compounds that protect and preserve a strong gut barrier.
 Plus, since 70-80% of your dog’s immune system is in their gut, those probiotic bacteria help to keep your dog feeling their best.

 But when there’s an imbalanced microbiome, and pathogens greatly outnumber probiotic bacteria, your dog’s gut falls into a state of dysbiosis (the imbalance of gut bacteria).
 As the pathogens multiply, the toxins they produce attack the mucosal gut barrier creating micro tears that ultimately lead to a leaky gut.